F-I-D-O/Manuals/manuals/Programming/Gurobi.md

 - A **single value**: in that case, the number marks the length of the dimension.
 - A **list of values**: in that case, the list marks the values of the dimension.
 - A **list of tuples**: in that case, each tuple specifies a single value for each dimension.
-This is useful when the index is sparse (contrary to the cartesian product of all indices).
+This is useful when the index is sparse (contrary to the Cartesian product of all indices).

 Another special argument is the `name` argument.
-It is specified as constant, and the indices in the name are generated from the index arguments automatically.
+It is specified as constant, and the indices in the name are generated from the index arguments automatically (see [Automatic name generation](#automatic-name-generation)).

 Other `addVars` arguments can be set up in two ways:

 - Using a scalar value: result in a constant value for all variables
 - Using a collection proportional to the index:
     - list of values for one-dimensional index
-    - dict with tuples as keys for multi-dimensional index
+    - dict with tuples as keys for multidimensional index

-The
-    -

 The `addVars` method returns a [`tupledict`](https://docs.gurobi.com/projects/optimizer/en/current/reference/python/tupledict.html#tupledict) object, which is a dictionary that maps the indices to the variables.